jweiland-net/events2/Documentation/AdministratorManual/Templates/Index.rst

 .. include:: ../../Includes.txt

+.. _templates:

 =========
 Templates
 =========

 This chapter is all about templating EXT:events2

 .. toctree::
    :maxdepth: 2
-  :titlesonly:

    Start/Index
    ViewHelpers/Index